-MS&E Bulletin (under the "Degree Requirements" section) details the course requirements.
+The MS&E Master's section of the University Bulletin details the MS&E MS degree requirements.
 All programs represent substantial progress in the major field beyond the bachelor’s degree.

 Most students complete the program in five academic quarters, working at an internship in the summer quarter, for a total of 18 months.
 The MS can, however, be earned in one academic year (three academic quarters) of full-time work.

 Students must take a minimum of 45 course units as follows:

 |University Bulletin||Details university requirements for the master's degree.|

 |GAP Handbook||Graduate Academic Policies and Procedures handbook (the GAP handbook) is a compilation of university policies and other information related to the academic progress of Stanford graduate students from their application and admission to the conferral of degrees and retention of records.|

 |Guide for New Graduate Students||Information for newly admitted graduate students on financing graduate study, registration, health requirements, housing, and visas for international students.|